atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFLUENCE_CONFIGURATION.md

 ### Confluence version tag

-Confluence will be installed with the default version defined in Hem chart.
+Confluence will be installed with the default version defined in its [Helm chart](https://github.com/atlassian/data-center-helm-charts/blob/7e7897dda093b174ce66b4294b0783663a4eddaf/src/main/charts/confluence/Chart.yaml#L6).
 If you want to install a specific version of Bamboo, you can set the `confluence_version_tag` to the version you want to install.

 For more information, see [Confluence Version Tags](https://hub.docker.com/r/atlassian/confluence/tags){.external}.